History of homosexuality in American film: After Stonewall

 Following the 1969 Stonewall riots in New York City and its catapulting of the gay liberation movement, Hollywood began to look at gay people as a possible consumer demographic.
 It was also in the 1970s that some anti-gay laws and prejudicial attitudes changed through the work of an increasingly visible LGBT-rights movement and overall attitudes in America about human sexuality, sex and gender roles changed as a result of LGBT-rights, women's liberation and the sexual revolution.

+Movies including gay content and sex became more critically successful during this time, with the film Midnight Cowboy (1969) featuring multiple moments of homosexual characters and themes, albeit in what some deem problematic ways, finding success in the awards circuit, earning 6 Academy Award nominations and winning the awards for Best Picture, Directing, and an award for Writing.

 The Boys in the Band (1970) was the first attempt of Hollywood to market a film to gay consumers and present an honest look at what it meant to be a gay or bisexual man in the United States.
 The film, based on a play of the same name, was often hailed in the mainstream press as presenting a "landmark of truths", but was often criticized for reinforcing certain anti-gay stereotypes and for failing to deal with LGBT-rights and showing a group of gay and bisexual men who are all unhappy, miserable, and spiteful.

 In contrast, Fortune and Men's Eyes (1971), was co-produced by MGM, dealt with the issue of homosexuality in prison, and depicted gays in a relatively "open and realistic, non-stereotypical and non-caricatured manner".

 Despite the criticism and setbacks with The Boys in the Band film, the treatment of homosexuality in mainstream American film did gradually improve during the 1970s, especially if the film was directed at a gay audience (i.e. A Very Natural Thing (1973)), or a more cosmopolitan-liberal audience (i.e. Something for Everyone (1970), Cabaret (1972) and Ode to Billy Joe (1976)).

 Despite the growing tolerance of homosexuality during the 1970s, some Hollywood films throughout the decade still depicted homosexuality as an insult or a joke.
 Gay characters were sometimes depicted in mainstream films as dangerous misfits who needed to be cured or killed.
 Some films would even use anti-gay derogatory comments, often made by the protagonist, in a manner that was not done in Hollywood films with regards to other minority groups.
 Films like Cruising (1980) and Windows (1980), for example, portrayed gays in an unrelentingly negative light.

 The slowly growing acceptance of homosexuality in film continued into the early 1980s, with the addition of two new factors; the rising political clout of Christian fundamentalist groups, committed to a conservative, traditionalist social and economic agenda, and the emergence of the HIV/AIDS pandemic.